Avast SecureLine VPN: FAQs

 What kind of encryption does SecureLine VPN use?

-SecureLine VPN uses the AES 256 bit encryption key; this is bank grade encryption.
-SecureLine VPN also uses Open SSL and certificate authentication.
+SecureLine VPN uses the AES 256 bit encryption key, which is bank grade encryption.
+SecureLine also uses Open SSL and certificate authentication.

 What ports does SecureLine VPN run on?